hashicorp-education/learn-vault-docker-lab/README.md

 - [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) binary installed in your system PATH (tested with version 1.5.6 darwin_arm64 on macOS version 13.5.1)

+- [Vault CLI](https://developer.hashicorp.com/vault/install) binary installed in your system PATH if you want to use CLI commands.

-> **NOTE:** Vault Docker Lab is currently known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors.
+> **NOTE:** Vault Docker Lab is known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 13.6).

 ## Make your own Vault Docker Lab

-There are just a handful of steps to make your own Vault Docker Lab.
+There are just a handful of steps to making your own Vault Docker Lab.

 1. Clone this repository.